-The Corporation's head office and the Canadian drilling fluids and production and specialty chemical businesses are all located in Calgary, Alberta, AES operates the drilling fluids business out of the Houston, Texas office and JACAM operates the US production and specialty chemical businesses out of Sterling, Kansas.
+The Corporation's head office and the Canadian drilling fluids and production and specialty chemical businesses are all located in Calgary, Alberta.
+AES operates the drilling fluids business out of the Houston, Texas office, AES Permian operates the drilling fluids business focused on west Texas and the Permian Basin out of the Midland, Texas office and JACAM operates the US production and specialty chemical businesses out of Sterling, Kansas.